 There are five main stages in the application process for PhD candidates:

-- Check your eligibility and double-check the deadlines; information about entry requirements and deadlines can be found below.
+- Check your eligibility and double check the deadlines; information about entry requirements and deadlines can be found below.

 - Select your topic and find a supervisor.
 PhD supervision relies on matching your research interests with those of your supervisor; before proceeding to the next stage, you should consult our advice on finding a supervisor.
+Please note that if you are unable to secure in-principle support from a supervisor before you apply, it is unlikely that we will be able to offer you a place on the PhD programme.

 - Finalise your research proposal.
 Once you have identified your supervisor, you should ensure that your full-length research proposal meets our requirements.

 - Prepare your supporting documents, including references.
-You are strongly advised to contact your referees and provide them with your research proposal ahead of time so that they can make specific comments on your suitability for research in your chosen topic.
+You are strongly advised to contact your referees and provide them with your research proposal ahead of time, so that they can make specific comments on your suitability for research in your chosen topic.

 - Submit your application online and upload your supporting documents (excluding references; your referees will be invited to submit these separately).